-Federal Student Aid for College of Medicine students includes low-interest Direct Student Loans.
+Based on a valid FAFSA, federal student aid for College of Medicine students includes low-interest Direct Student Loans.
 College of Medicine students may receive a combination of Unsubsidized and Graduate PLUS loans depending on their eligibility.
 These loans accrue interest from the date of disbursement.

 The Direct Unsubsidized Loan is awarded to students before Graduate PLUS loans.
 Students have to accept unsubsidized loans before Graduate PLUS loans on PAWS.
 Payments on these loans are deferred until six months after graduation.
 An origination fee is charged by the federal government on the total amount of the loan.
 For the most current interest rates and origination fees, please visit studentaid.gov/.
+Student loan borrowers must complete the Master Promissory Note (MPN) and Entrance Counseling in order for the loans to disburse.

 Direct Graduate PLUS Loans are federally sponsored loans for students attending graduate school.
-With a Direct Graduate PLUS Loan, students may borrow up to the full Cost of Attendance, less other financial aid received during the loan period including federal Direct Loans.
+With a Direct Graduate PLUS Loan, students may borrow up to the full Cost of Attendance, less other financial aid received during the loan period.
 The student must complete the Graduate PLUS loan application and Master Promissory Note (MPN) at studentaid.gov/once the loan has been offered.
 A credit check is required when applying for this loan, and each student will be prompted to defer the loan payments while in school.
 If a student's application is denied based on their credit, the Graduate PLUS loan will not be processed for the student.

-For information on the cost of attendance, visitsouthalabama.edu/departments/finaid/ com/policies.html.
+For information on the cost of attendance and other College of Medicine financial aid policies, visit southalabama.edu/ departments/finaid/com/policies.html.